jcharbneau/capstone-project-rosy_economix/README.md

           >    - ReactJS Frontend: http://localhost:5180
           >    - FastAPI Backend: http://localhost:8500/docs
           >
-          >    Review src/docker-compose.overrides.yml for more details.
+          >    ℹ️ This is a customized implementation of Astronomer.
+          >
+          >    This repository contains a src/docker-compose.override.yml file, that allows us to "override" Astro and inject additional containers into the ecosystem.
+There are deficiencies.
+A 'astro dev <instance> bash' will still only work for the astro containers.
+Use standard docker commands to avoid this challenge.
+Review src/docker-compose.overrides.yml for more details.
           >
        - You should see something resembling below: